glennhenry/cs-notes/docs/computer-organization-and-architecture/06-cpu-design/cpu-design.md

 #### Out-of-order Execution

 This technique dynamically order and execute instruction based on their availability of operands, rather than strictly following the sequential order of the program.
+This can reduce resource and data hazards.

 #### Prediction